Skip to main content

 Create a new Frame

-Create a new Rect
+Create a new Rectangle

-Create a new Text
+Create a new Text layer

-Add a new image
+Insert a new image

 Flowmo plugins and helpers: